-It surprises me how many small businesses don’t have their ecommerce website ready for the 2020 holidays yet, so here are 12 Black Friday tips for small businesses.
+It surprises me how many small businesses don’t have their ecommerce website ready for the holidays yet, so here are 12 pandemic-inspired Black Friday tips for small businesses.
 Having a collection of quick and easy gifts is essential this time of year.
 Many more potential customers than usual are shopping online right now, worried about postal delays, so I recommend you adjust your website right away to make the most of Black Friday/Cyber Monday (BFCM) this year.

 I have started my online shopping for gifts this year.
 I can’t see most of the people I will be giving gifts to in person, due to the pandemic, so I am going to do most, if not all, of my holiday shopping online, but I also really don’t want to stand in a post office line myself.